 Citizen Scientists Research and Prevent Microplastics in Florida

-Florida Sea Grant and the NOAA Marine Debris Program are partnering to create a network of citizen scientists across Florida to study microplastics and lead education and outreach events.
+Florida Sea Grant and the NOAA Marine Debris Program partnered to create a network of citizen scientists across Florida to study microplastics and lead education and outreach events.

 Type of Project: Marine Debris Prevention through Education and Outreach Grant